Frank Caruso (Australia)

-Kazuki Nakanishi is a faculty member of the Department of Chemistry, at the Graduate School of Science of Kyoto University, Japan.
+Kazuki Nakanishi is a Professor and Vice-Director at the Institute of Materials and Systems for Sustainability of Nagoya University, Japan.
 His fields of research are porous materials, phase separation, separation science, sol-gel methods, and particularly macroporous monoliths, aerogels and hierarchically porous monoliths which can be applied as adsorbents, separation media and catalysts supports.
 He co-authored over 300 papers in these fields which are highly cited and received several awards in recognition of his achievements, including the ICG Gottardi Prize and more.
 He has served as a co-editor of the Journal of Sol-Gel Science and Technology since 2009.

 Andrey Rogach (China)

 Andrey Rogach is a Chair Professor of Photonic Materials at the Department of Materials Science and Engineering, City University of Hong Kong.
 His research interests include colloidal semiconductors and quantum dots, nanophotonics, metal nanocrystals, hybrid nanostructures, photovoltaics, water splitting, biological fluorescent labels, SERS and more.
 He has co-authored over 360 publications, which are highly cited – he is ranked 8th in the “Top authors publishing on nanocrystals in the past decade" (Thomson Scientific).
 His recognitions include the Walton Award of the Science Foundation, Ireland (2005), Fellow of the Electromagnetics Academy, USA (2014), and more.
 Since 2011 he is an Associate Editor of ACS Nano.

 Lecture topic: Hyperbranched polyethoxysiloxanes and molecular nano-gels based on them